 2. When the UE1 discovers that its media capabilities cannot meet the AR communication related media rendering requirements, the UE1 decides to start split rendering call flow.
 Then the UE1 calculates which AR objects can be rendered by itself based on its status, and decides which part of the AR objects to be rendered in the UE1 and the others to be rendered in the IMS network.

-3. The UE1 initiates the application data channels between the UE1 and the MF/MRF, for the split rendering request and metadata transmission.
+3. The UE1 initiates the application data channels between the UE1 and the MF, for the split rendering request and metadata transmission.

 4-5.
-The UE1 sends a Split Rendering Request to the MF/MRF through the established application data channel, the request includes the information of the AR objects to be rendered in IMS network, the MF/MRF transfers the request to the AR AS.
+The UE1 sends a Split Rendering Request to the MF through the established application data channel, the request includes the information of the AR objects to be rendered in IMS network, the MF transfers the request to the AR AS.

 Note: The use of data channel for split rendering procedure (steps 2, 4 and 5) is optional.
-Alternatively, the MF/MRF or AR AS may decide to use split rendering for media delivery based on, e.g., device capability and media properties.
+Alternatively, the MF or AR AS may decide to use split rendering for media delivery based on, e.g., device capability and media properties.

-6. The AR AS may decide whether to provide AR media rendering function based on the request message received from the UE1, the media rendering resource available on the MF/MRF and the split rendering provisioning status for the UE1.
+6. The AR AS may decide whether to provide AR media rendering function based on the request message received from the UE1, the media rendering resource available on the MF and the split rendering provisioning status for the UE1.

-7. The AR AS sends a request to the DCSF to create required AR media rendering resource on the MF/MRF for the AR objects that should be rendered in IMS network, the DCSF transfers the request to the IMS AS.
+7. The AR AS sends a request to the DCSF to create required AR media rendering resource on the MF for the AR objects that should be rendered in IMS network, the DCSF transfers the request to the IMS AS.

 NOTE: The requested AR media rendering resources are such that they can accommodate expected changes in scene description for the session.

-8. The IMS AS sends the media resource allocation request to the MF/MRF, to reserve AR media rendering resource for the UE1.
+8. The IMS AS sends the media resource allocation request to the MF, to reserve AR media rendering resource for the UE1.

-9. When the MF/MRF resources are allocated successfully, the IMS AS returns a successful response to the DCSF, the DCSF transfers the response to the AR AS.
+9. When the MF resources are allocated successfully, the IMS AS returns a successful response to the DCSF, the DCSF transfers the response to the AR AS.

-10-11 The AR AS returns a successful Split Rendering Response carrying the result to the MF/MRF.
-The MF/MRF then transfers the response/notification message with split rendering configuration information to the UE1 through the application data channel.
+10-11 The AR AS returns a successful Split Rendering Response carrying the result to the MF.
+The MF then transfers the response/notification message with split rendering configuration information to the UE1 through the application data channel.

 12. Subsequent procedures continue.